mvolkmann/blog/src/swift-ui.md

 Common UI components that are not built into SwiftUI include:

 - checkbox: alternative is Toggle
-- image picker: must build or using a library
+- image picker: must build or use a library
-- multiple choice: alternative is `List` inside `NavigationView` with `EditButton`
+- multiple choice: alternative is `List` inside `NavigationView` with an `EditButton`
-- radio buttons: alternative is `Picker` (supported in macOS with `Picker` and `.pickerStyle(RadioGroupPickerStyle())`
+- radio buttons: alternative is `Picker`, supported in macOS with `Picker` and `.pickerStyle(RadioGroupPickerStyle())`
 - toggle buttons: alternative is `Picker`